KarMiles/polish-girl-painting/README.md

 **Authorization - dependent navigation**

 Navigation menu is dependent on current user profile.
 Users without login are presented with the simplest menu due to limited authorization.
-This is visible in Contact Us option.
-Registered clients have added options of requesting specific treatments "Request appointment":
+This is reflected in My Account option.
+Staff users have access to Product, Blog and About Me/Testimonials Management.
+Registered clients have added option of checking and updating user information.

-Navigation bar - unregistered user:
+My Account - unregistered user:
 <details>
 <summary>Click here to view image </summary>